-DIVERSITY, EQUITY, AND INCLUSION (DEI) STATEMENT
+DIVERSITY, EQUITY AND INCLUSION (DEI) STATEMENT

 Hudson County Community College (HCCC) fosters a welcoming environment that celebrates and encourages culturally responsive curricula, respects diverse viewpoints, and values discussions without censure or hostility.
 Our classrooms are strengthened by embracing all student voices and identities.
-The President's Advisory Council on Diversity, Equity, and Inclusion (PACDEI) encourages students to review DEI resources and initiatives.
+The President's Advisory Council on Diversity, Equity, and Inclusion (PACDEI) encourages students to review DEI resources and initiatives at the following link: